lasq88/CTF/tenableCTF2021/chess/README.md

-Working code in both python scripts (_py2 is python 2 for purposes oif the challenge).
+Working code in both python scripts (chess_py2.py is python 2 for purposes of the challenge validator).

 Initial idea was to check if every figure "sees" king because that's how I found it done in some open-source chess code.
 But in the end I managed to optimize it for sake of only validating if king is in check:
 1. I start with finding king's position